rscharfer/myblog/posts/threePatterns.md

 }
 ```

-This definitely worked for my use case defining, but defining and calling a function within my return statement seemed like something that one could do without somehow.
+This definitely worked for my use case, but defining and calling a function within a return statement seemed a little verbose somehow.

 ## Conditional Rendering with an Enum Pattern

 Here is the **really** cool one.
-A colleague looked at what I sumbitted and suggested something way cooler to replace my conditional rendering using a switch statement getup.
-It is using using an emum pattern 😍.
+A colleague looked at what I sumbitted and suggested something way cooler to replace the switch statement.
+It uses an emum pattern 😍.
 This is what that looks like:

 ```javascript
 function App() {